ionic-team/ionic-docs/versioned_docs/version-v5/api/select-option.mdx

 ---
-title: "Select Option | What Is An Option Select on Ionic Framework Apps"
+title: 'Select Option | What Is An Option Select on Ionic Framework Apps'
-description: "What is an option select?
-Select Options are child element components of a Select—each option defined is passed and displayed in the Select dialog."
+description: 'What is an option select?
+Select Options are child element components of a Select—each option defined is passed and displayed in the Select dialog.'
-sidebar_label: "ion-select-option"
+sidebar_label: 'ion-select-option'
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';